Celtics Are Latest Team to Express Trade Interest in Kevin Durant

 This destination never had much legs as Durant's interest in playing in a small market seems close to nil.
 Of course, the NBA trade speculation was to pair him with Zion Williamson and let the chips fall where they may.
 It seems like a fun proposal ... on paper.

-Brandon Ingram, a few defensive wings and a boatload of Milwaukee picks isn't enough to entice Brooklyn, especially when Jaylen Brown's name is floating around.
+Brandon Ingram, a few defensive wings and a boatload of picks (via Milwaukee) isn't enough to entice Brooklyn, especially when Jaylen Brown's name is floating around.

 6. Miami Heat